Margery Withers: Biography

 Born in England to Fanny Flinn and the Australian landscape artist Walter Withers, Margery was brought to Australia aged six months to live at the Charterisville estate in East Ivanhoe, Victoria.
-Her father worked as an art master at various schools in Melbourne including the Presbyterian Ladies' College, Ruyton Girls' School, the Melbourne Grammar School and Emma Bartlett Cook's Private Girl's School.
+Her father worked as an art master at various schools in Melbourne including the Presbyterian Ladies' College, Ruyton Girls' School, the Melbourne Grammar School and Emma Bartlett Cook's Private Girls' School.
 Margery Withers studied art at the National Gallery School and the Working Men's College.
 At the National Gallery School, Withers won nine prizes and was awarded a special prize of £50 by the National Gallery Trustees for her picture The Letter.

 Withers was engaged to fellow student, John (Jack) Martin Paterson, who dedicated a sketch of a kitten to her while a soldier during World War 1.
 He was killed in action at Villers-Bretonneux in August 1918.
 In 1927 Withers married Richard Matthew McCann, an artist and a founding member of Twenty Melbourne Painters.

 Withers painted figures and landscapes in both oil and watercolours, and taught art at Swinburne College for several years, though as a married woman she was asked to resign in 1928 and reapply for a temporary position, without benefits.
 Her work has been described as "finding charm in every shadow and light under her brush."

 She painted at Tawonga, Diamond Creek, and Heidelberg, and exhibited with the Victorian Artists Society and the Twenty Melbourne Painters Society.
 She also showed with artists such as Polly Hurry, Jo Sweatman, and A.M.E.
 Bale.

 Withers has works in the collections of the Art Gallery of New South Wales, the Castlemaine Art Gallery and Historical Museum, the University of Western Australia and the State Library Victoria.
 Her portrait of her husband Richard McCann was shortlisted for the Archibald Prize in 1939.